SORSE/sorse.github.io/README.md

 - we always require a review from another person (four-eye-principle)
 - assign issues and pull request to applicable milestones, labels and projects.

 New to Github?
 Don't worry, you'll figure it out fast and it's no problem if it does not immediately work.
 If you have a problem, ask in slack or create an issue.
+You should have a look into the [Projects](https://github.com/DE-RSE/SORSE20/projects) tab (see above), that gives you an overview on the current tasks.

 ## Important facts